ftdigdm/pico-brteve/c/pico_SimHub_Leaderboard_Demo/README.md

 A screenshot can be taken by defining the ENABLE_SCREENSHOT macro.
 To take a screenshot, connect to the stdio serial port and send a fake SimHub command "!!" (two exclamation marks).

 The screenshot sends the data from the screen to the stdio port as a binary stream.
 The display will pause for up-to a minute to allow the data to be sent.
 It can be captured with a terminal emulator.
 The data is in the format PPM and is bookended by the string "PPM start\n" and "PPM end\n".
-This muse be stripped before use.
+These must be stripped before use.
+See the explanation of how this works in BRT_AN_014 FT81X Simple PIC Library Examples.

 To convert the screenshot from the PPM format to JPG the following command can be used within Imagemagick to make the conversion:
 ```